Main Chala

-"Main Chala"is an Indian Hindi-language Bollywood song by Guru Randhawa and Iulia Vantur.The song ‘Main Chala’ was released, and got more than millions of views in a few minutes.
-A new music video titled Main Chala, starring actors Salman Khan and Pragya Jaiswal, has recently been released online.
+"Main Chala"is an Indian Hindi-language Bollywood song by Guru Randhawa and Iulia Vantur.
+When the song was released, it received millions of views in a few minutes.
+A new music video titled Main Chala, starring actors Salman Khan and Pragya Jaiswal, was released online.
 It also features artists Guru Randhawa and Iulia Vantur.
-Salman Khan-Pragya Jaiswal looks dreamy in the love song of Guru Randhawa-Iulia Vantur.
-A long-awaited music video featuring Bollywood star Salman Khan and Pragya Jaiswal has been released.
-'Main Chala' is a love music video featuring the rumored Salman's girlfriend Lulia Vantur and Guru Randhawa, who have sung the song.
+A music video featuring Bollywood star Salman Khan and Pragya Jaiswal has been released.
+'Main Chala' is a love music video featuring Lulia Vantur and Guru Randhawa, who have sung the song.